tristanmontoya/StableSpectralElements.jl/README.md

 CLOUD.jl is a Julia framework for high-order discretizations of conservation laws with a focus on dynamically dispatched strategies for operator evaluation.
 Documentation is currently in progress.

 ## Usage
-A Jupyter notebook containing example solutions of the 2D linear advection equation on curvilinear triangular and quadrilateral meshes using modal DG and nodal DGSEM schemes, respectively, are included in `examples/advection_2D.ipynb`.
+A Jupyter notebook containing example solutions of the 2D linear advection equation on curvilinear triangular and quadrilateral meshes using modal DG and nodal DGSEM schemes, respectively, is provided in `examples/advection_2D.ipynb`.

 ## License